 The job market for ICT graduates is quite buoyant and varied.
 A survey conducted by UCC Careers Services indicated our graduates are employed by companies such as IBM, Cisco, Credit Suisse, Apple, Microsoft, Pilz, VMware, Xerox, as IT analysts, project managers, software engineers and developers, technical consultants, to mention just a few.

-Employment of UCC Computer Science graduates is strong; on average 90-95% of graduates are employed or in further studies the year following graduation (2010-2014).
+Employment of UCC Computer Science graduates is strong; over the past three years, on average 95% of graduates are employed or in further studies.

 Where are the jobs?

 There is a strong demand for Computer Science graduates nationally and internationally from both SMEs and multinationals.
-A degree in Computer Science is recognised all over the globe.
+All Computer Science degrees are is recognised all over the globe.
 Many of our graduates work in the UK, Europe, the US as well as in Ireland.